Deep841/NLP-MCA304/README.md

 # NLP-MCA304
-This is all about wht i'm exploring n doing in NLP
+- This is all about wht i'm exploring n doing n working in NLP
+- :)